Ken Whaley: Early career

 Whilst with Man, Whaley recorded Rhinos, Winos and Lunatics which became Man's highest charting album, at No24 in the UK, and toured USA on The 1999 Party tour with Hawkwind.
 He then recorded Slow Motion and toured the US again.
-The tour was extended but Whaley had had enough, and left the band, so did not play the final concerts with John Cipollina.
+The tour was extended, but Whaley had had enough and left the band, so he did not play the final concerts with John Cipollina.

 Shortly after returning to England, Whaley joined The Tyla Gang, led by Sean Tyla, appearing on the albums Moonproof (1978) and Just Popped Out (1980).
 He took up journalism again, and in 1982 returned to the Izlington Gazette where he was a sub-editor until 1992.

 The Archers and The Green Ray

 In 1987, Whaley, Simon Haspeck (guitar) and former Yachts drummer Bob Bellis supported US Singer/Guitarist Rene Miller on a UK tour.
 After Miller left, they continued as a trio before recruiting guitarist Richard Treece (who had played with Whaley in Help Yourself, Iceberg and The Tyla Gang) in 1988, and calling themselves The Archers.

 After recording a demo, Bellis left, so Whaley's brother Simon became the drummer.
 After seeing The Archers at a Man convention, Nigel Cross released a vinyl LP on his own Shagrat label in October 1993, but shortly after, Haspeck had a motorbike accident, which prevented concerts to promote the album.

 In 1994, Slithy Tove guitarist Simon Burgin joined.
 They composed some songs in a different style to The Archers so changed their name to The Green Ray to avoid confusion with the old band.
 In 1995 The Green Ray, recorded the album Sighs, Whales and Trees (a play on names:- Simon's Whaley and Burgin, Whaley's, Ken and Simon, and Richard Treece) which was also released on the Shagrat label.

 In 1995, Whaley and Richard Treece also started a collaboration with Ron Sanchez of US-based band Donovans Brain.

 1996 saw the eponymous second album – The Green Ray, on the Father Yod/Soft Cloud label.
 Many gigs followed, including concerts with Man, and performing at Terrastock 3 in 1999.